bhaswarey/AIML-Portfolio-Melicious-Attack-Classifiers/README.md

 **Figure 4 - Categorical Features**

-In Figure 4, the disbribution of the feature categories is presented, providing a hint as to which feature and associated categories may influence 'Label' outcome as 'benign' or 'melicious' (level 1 classification).
+Note:  In Figure 3, the disbribution of the feature categories is presented, providing a hint as to which feature and associated categories may influence 'Label' outcome as 'benign' or 'melicious' (level 1 classification).

-Figure 3 provides 'Label' breakdown into 'Attack Type', providing a drill down view of messages that are classified as melicious (via binary classification) into the type of melicious attack categories (via multi-class classification)